RIDE ONLY ON MARKED MOUNTAIN BIKE TRAILS

 SHARED TRAILS AND COMMON AREAS

-ALWAYS RIDE CONSIDERATELY.
+ALWAYS DRIVE CONSIDERATELY.
 RESPECT FLORA & FAUNA

 Always ride respectfully – not only on “shared trails” but also on bike park trails.
 Remember that you too could fall at some point in a blind spot.
 Keep as quiet as possible when passing grazing animals or wild animals and do not frighten them under any circumstances.
 Ride slowly past animals.